andreas-wagner-dev/object-oriented-learning-journey/blog/Structure_and_Naming_like_a_Pro.md

 **Good code** is not just bug-free, but also maintainable, reusable, and above all, **easy to understand**.
 The **key** to this lies in a domain-oriented package structure that follows the principles of **Object-Oriented *Package* Design** (OOPD).

-In this context, a **package** should not be understood as a folder for grouping related classes, as is often the case in a *'Layered Architecture'*.
+In this context, a **package** should not be understood as a folder for grouping related classes, as is often the case in a *[Layered Architecture](https://javadevguy.wordpress.com/2019/01/06/reevaluating-the-layered-architecture/)*.
 Instead, it represents a **logical, modular unit** that **encapsulates the technical realization** of domain concepts.

 The **demarcation** of Object-Oriented Package Design from **"Layered Architecture"** is the crucial point.
 Well-known representatives like Clean Architecture or the package structures often proposed in Domain-Driven Design (DDD) organize code according to technical layers (```domain```, ```application```, ```infrastructure```, ```presentation```).
 Although these approaches are intended to promote maintainability and further development through the **separation of concerns into package layers**, in practice, they often achieve the opposite and **contradict the Single Responsibility Principle (SRP)**.